Pelvic inflammatory disease (PID) in girls

 • Take a culture of urine and vaginal secretions to test for infections

-If your daughter is diagnosed with pelvic inflammatory disease, her doctor will prescribe:
+If your daughter is diagnosed with pelvic inflammatory disease, the doctor will prescribe:

 • Antibiotics – taken by mouth for a mild case or as combination of intravenous and oral for a more severe case